Sunday, September 28, 2025

 THE BANDITS

-The Fighters are equipped with crude armour forged from plowshares (as chain), lances, shields and longswords.
+The Fighters are equipped with crude armour forged from plowshares (as chain) and repurposed farming equipment; mostly spears, shields and axes.
 Beaufort wears +1 Chain of Poison Resistance, courtesy of a clerically-blessed plow.
-The Fighters ride Thracian Mares (stats as War Horses with D8 bite attack and ML 11, OSE) in cavalry actions.
-Beaufort leads the mounted troops, riding Last Sunset the hobbled Nightmare (OSE Adv, no fly speed).
+They fight as shock troops, riding Thracian Mares into battle (stats as War Horses with D8 bite attack and ML 11, OSE).

 THE OGRES